What is the Average Collection Period?

 2. Plan for future costs and schedule potential expenditures

 For obvious reasons, the smaller the average collection period is, the better it is for the company.
-It means that a company’s clients take less time to pay their bill.
+It means that a company’s clients take less time to pay their bills.
 Another way to look at it is that a lower average collection period means the company collects payment faster.

 Average Collection Period Formula